luis11181/automata-seq/README.md

 ## Sequential version

-Secuential version is based on a founded SDL implementation of a cellular automata, with the implemented logic for the sansimulation, the element rules, rendering etc..
+Sequential version is based on a found SDL implementation of a cellular automata; Then the implemented logic for the sandsimulation, the element rules, rendering and parallelism from scratch

 run the makefile to compile